 Movie Star Glamour

 We think the life of a movie star is glamorous.
 Hardly.
-There are gym workouts, constant dieting, regular skin and hair and face maintenance, surgeries, acting and diction lessons, reading through scripts, negotiating with agents and directors and producers, memorizing lines, being fitted for costumes, sitting in makeup and wardrobe for long periods, sometimes for hours.
+There are gym workouts, constant dieting, regular skin and hair and face maintenance, surgeries, acting and diction lessons, reading through scripts, negotiating with agents and directors and producers, memorizing lines, being fitted for costumes, sitting in wardrobe & makeup for long periods, sometimes for hours.

-The filming itself can be drudgery, where the actor is stuck in a small trailer for days while on location, practicing scenes and action sequences until they’re perfect, then shooting and re-shooting the same scenes until they’re perfect again.
-As for the most glamourous parts, the interviews and media appearances, they are also hard work: one misstatement, one poor fashion choice, one makeup or wardrobe malfunction, and the media pounce like piranhas.
+Even the filming can be drudgery, where the actor is stuck in a small trailer for days on some remote location, practicing scenes and action sequences until they’re perfect, then shooting and re-shooting the same scenes until they’re perfect again.
+As for the most glamorous parts, the interviews and media appearances, they are also hard work: one misstatement, one poor fashion choice, one makeup or wardrobe malfunction, and the media dine like piranhas.

-Even the down time, the personal life of the movie star when you get to relax surrounded by all of the luxury that comes with the fame and glamour, is a mine-field: one poor choice in friends and the tabloids scream out your most intimate embarrassments.
-Every social miscue or relationship failure are blasted in every grocery store aisle in the country, and perhaps all over the world.
+Even the down time, the personal life of the movie star, when she gets to relax in all of the luxury that comes with the fame and glamour, contains a lot of scut work: sure, someone else cleans, cooks, and maintains everything, but those have to be managed, directed, corrected, and at times, investigated for theft.
+Or worse: just as with all of the adoring friends and fans, the household staff can represent a mine-field: one intimate revelation, and the tabloids scream out the actor’s most embarrassing and hurtful secrets.
+Every social miscue or failed relationship is a profit bonanza for the scandal sheets, and they blast out the details in every grocery store in the country, and perhaps all over the world.

 No Exciting Jobs